annapawlicka/annapawlicka/README.md

 ⚡ I read and watch a lot of sci-fi, Slavic mythology, fantasy

-🏋️‍♀️ Weight lifting and spinning bike help me stay healthy
+🏋️‍♀️ Weight lifting, running and spinning bike help me stay healthy

 <!--
 **annapawlicka/annapawlicka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.